ZachHoskins/business-card/README.md

 # Business Card Webpage
 This small contact site was made to be used with my NFC Smart Business Card.
+Hosted on Github Pages: https://zachhoskins.github.io/business-card

 ## Credits: